Battery Producers

 • Total weight of single-use and rechargeable batteries that were refurbished

-• Weight of materials recovered from processing the collected single-use and rechargeable batteries (e.g. metals, chemicals, etc.)
+• Total weight of materials recovered from processing the collected single-use and rechargeable batteries (e.g. metals, chemicals, etc.)

 Most producers will work with a PRO to meet their mandatory collection and management requirements.
 If you have not yet contracted with a PRO, it is important that you do so as soon as possible to ensure that you can meet your obligations.
 In order for a PRO to report on your behalf, you must identify them in RPRA’s Registry.
 Learn more about PROs here.

 Beginning in 2025, producers or PROs reporting on their behalf, will be required to submit an audit verifying their performance reporting.
-More information about audit reporting will be communicated in the future.
+More information about performance audit requirements will be communicated later this year when the procedure is finalized.
+Learn more.

 Deadline: Battery performance reporting is due April 30 of each year.